Sport in Delhi: Cricket

 Cricket, as in whole nation has special place in Delhi also.
 Cricket is very well organised and established within Delhi and most popular spectator sport.
 Delhi has several of India's leading cricket clubs.
 Not only at professional level, cricket is very popular among the people of Delhi.

 Delhi cricket team is the first-class cricket team of Delhi, that plays in India's domestic competition, the Ranji Trophy.
 They have won the tournament seven times and have been runners-up seven.
 In the Duleep and Deodhar Trophy, Delhi comes under the North Zone team.

 Delhi is the home of Indian Premier League franchise Delhi Capitals, owned by the GMR Group and JSW Group.

 Delhi District Cricket Association (DDCA) is the governing body of cricket in Delhi region.
 It manages the Feroz Shah Kotla Ground and Rajat Sharma is the current president of DDCA Executive Committee.

 DDCA affiliates many cricket clubs in Delhi.

 Association football

-Football is a popular sport in Delhi, perhaps second to cricket.
-The only football stadium in Delhi is the Ambedkar Stadium which has a total capacity of 20,000 people, and can be expanded up to 50,000 people.
-Delhi also as Jawaharlal Nehru Stadium, New Delhi, which is used dually for football and athletics both.
-Delhi hosts the Nehru Cup, international football tournament organised by the All India Football Federation.
+The main football stadiums in Delhi are Ambedkar Stadium and Jawaharlal Nehru Stadium.
+Delhi hosted the Nehru Cup, international football tournament organised by the All India Football Federation.

-This sport has gained immense popularity in the near past and is set to improve also in the near future.
-The mid-2010s saw many football academies being set up in Delhi as a result of recently gained popularity due to Indian Super League.
-The FIFA under-17 World Cup, 2017 was a major successful and the only world football event hosted by the city till now.
+The mid-2010s saw many football academies being set up in Delhi as a result of gained popularity due to Indian Super League.
+The FIFA U-17 World Cup 2017 was a major success.

-Delhi is the home of many amateur and professional football club:
+Most notable clubs and competitions include: